Achievement Hunter

 Achievement Hunter was an American video gaming division of Rooster Teeth Productions.
 Founded by Geoff Ramsey and Jack Pattillo on July 6, 2008, the website was originally based on the achievement mechanic in video games but grew to become a core component of Rooster Teeth, hosting a wide variety of videos related to video games.

 Achievement Hunter dissolved after publishing its final video on October 1, 2023.
-All members moved elsewhere within Rooster Teeth, which itself closed in May 2024.
+All members moved elsewhere within Rooster Teeth, which itself ceased operations in May 2024.

 History and development

 2008–2010: Inception

 In 2008, Geoff Ramsey's interest in gaming achievements resulted in the realization that no community-based website related to achievements existed.
 Since Ramsey and Burnie Burns, then Rooster Teeth CEO, were both "huge achievement fans" and dueling each other to get the most achievements in their spare time, Ramsey had an idea to begin developing a website where gamers and fans could look up information on how to get specific achievements.
 Ramsey approached Burns about creating a website based on achievements; Burns agreed, and Ramsey created Achievement Hunter, which shares a similar design to the main Rooster Teeth website.
 Ramsey later elaborated, saying he had grown tired of making Red vs. Blue and enjoyed working on this new, creative outlet in his spare time.
 Alongside employee Jack Pattillo, Ramsey regularly released achievement guides and Easter egg videos, often receiving assistance from select volunteers from the Rooster Teeth community.
 David Dreger also assisted in the founding of the site.

 Geoff Ramsey's interest in gaming achievements led to the creation of Achievement Hunter.

 Shortly following his employment at Rooster Teeth, Jack Pattillo largely assisted Ramsey in the founding of Achievement Hunter.